mayawong8/cribl/README.md

 2. Orchestration
     - docker-compose manages service dependencies and networking.
 Start up order: targets --> splitter --> agent --> tests
 3. Scalability
     - The pipeline can be extended by adding more target services.
-Additionally, the splitter distributes the load, making the system suitable for processing larger log volumes
+Additionally, the splitter distributes the load, making the system suitable for processing larger log volumes.
+I also dynamically create the docker-compose.dynamic.yml to support multiple targets.
 4. Test Automation
     - the test container autonomously verifies correctness of log format, uniqueness of event numbers, and complete coverage of all expected events of events (1 to 1M events)